 This area includes a number of products.
 The product Structural Business Statistics for industry, construction and service enterprises is included here.
 Annual structural business statistics for industry, construction and service companies illustrate the structure of these industries with regard to production, value added, profitability and financing etc. Statistics on production of commodities and services are produced annually and illustrate the breakdown of commodities in Sweden's industrial production (production of commodities and industrial services).
-Statistics on industrial consumption of commodities and services are produced according to a rolling threeyear schedule, where one-third of the industrial sectors are studied each year.
+Statistics on industrial consumption of commodities and services are produced according to a rolling three-year schedule, where one-third of the industrial sectors are studied each year.

-The survey Consumption of Service Enterprises is conducted according to a rolling three year basis with the aim to obtain information on intermediate consumption of goods and services in the service sector.
+The survey Consumption of Service Enterprises is conducted on a rolling three year basis with the aim of obtaining information on the intermediate consumption of goods and services in the service sector.
 Inventories in trade services are produced quarterly, broken down by industry and commodity group.
-The survey on enterprises' shortterm assets and liabilities is conducted quarterly and illustrate the importance of non financial enterprises in different financial markets by giving details of the size of, and changes in, these enterprises' financial assets and liabilities.
-This area also includes quarterly statistics on nonfinancial enterprises' foreign trade credits.
+The survey on enterprises' short-term assets and liabilities is conducted quarterly and illustrates the importance of non financial enterprises in different financial markets by giving details of the size of, and changes in, these enterprises' financial assets and liabilities.
+This area also includes quarterly statistics on non-financial enterprises' foreign trade credits.
 The survey IT in Enterprises is annual and illustrates enterprises' use of computers and the Internet, various forms of IT services and E-trade.